NaaVRE/website/docs/readiness_levels/vol2bird/roles.md

 * Virtual lab development roles: Roles involved in the creation of a new virtual lab.
   * **Virtual lab owner / Principal investigator -> Berend Wijers:** Coordinates the development of the virtual lab with a scientific vision.
   This will often be the golden user, i.e. the person that provides the initial publishable use case of the virtual lab.
+    * *Or should this role be filled by an additonal person who is also involved with vol2bird?*
   * **Virtual lab core developers -> Berend Wijers:** Develop a new virtual lab in NaaVRE.
 Often the virtual lab owner will be one of the core developers.
-  * **Virtual lab code reviewers -> Koen:** Provide feedback during co-development on the user-friendliness, maintainability, and robustness of the source code and other assets.
+  * **Virtual lab code reviewers -> Scientist from the IBED Animal Movement Ecology & Koen:** Provide feedback during co-development on the user-friendliness, maintainability, and robustness of the source code and other assets.
     * *Should we try to find a person who has similar experience as a potential workshop participant?*
 * Virtual lab support roles: Roles to support development and use of virtual labs.